 Contact a Tampa Personal Injury Lawyer for a Free Consultation

 Have you suffered a broken bone in Tampa?
 You may be eligible to sue for compensation.
-Our Tampa personal injury lawyers can help you fight to obtain the maximum financial recovery possible.
+Our Tampa personal injury attorneys can help you fight to obtain the maximum financial recovery possible.

-Catania & Catania, P.A. has over 28 years of experience fighting for injured clients across Tampa.
+Catania and Catania Injury Lawyers has over 28 years of experience fighting for injured clients across Tampa.
 We’ve recovered more than $500 million in compensation to date.
 Contact our law offices in Tampa, Florida at (813) 222-8545, to schedule a free consultation to learn more.